Skip to content

 Name The name of the GitLab repository.

-Personal access token Enter the token used to grant DataRobot access to the GitLab Enterprise repository.
+Personal access token (Optional) Enter the token used to grant DataRobot access to the GitLab repository.
 Generate this token from GitLab.
+A token isn`t required for public repositories.

 Description (Optional) A description of the GitLab repository.